 “Hey, I’m sorry if this whole thing has been hard on you.
 I’ve been so focused on myself I forgot that you lost your best friend.”

 He laughs gently, softly shaking his head from side to side.
 “I didn’t lose my best friend, just got a more complete one.”

 I smile at the corniness before punching his arm.
 He laughs, punching me back.
 This quickly escalates into a punching match until he falls into the chilling water below.
 I burst out laughing as he emerges dripping wet.

 I close my eyes, taking in the gentle roll of the waves against the stone.
 Back and forth.
 Back and forth.
-“I don’t want to go back.”
-I whisper to the waves.
+“I don’t want to go back,” I whisper to the waves.
 They whoosh back in response, whispering of security.
 Water drips off my frame, sliding down the rock to rejoin its brethren.
 His hand slowly rises to rest on my shaking shoulders.
 Shaking from cold, shaking from fear.
-There was nothing left to say really, and if there was there were no words to express it.
+There was nothing left to say really, and if there was, there are no words to express it.

 This piece has been published in Teen Ink’s monthly print magazine.